willfitzpatrick4/willfitzpatrick4.github.io/_posts/2019-04-13-/Project4.md

 This project looked at 3 publically available datasets associated with international energy consumption.

-The first dataset contains a list of indicators for energy supply and renewable electricity production from the United Nations from the year 2013.

-The second dataset is an international record from the World Bank containing countries' GDP from 1960 to 2015.
+The first dataset contains a list of indicators for energy supply and renewable electricity production from the United Nations from the year 2013.The second dataset is an international record from the World Bank containing countries' GDP from 1960 to 2015.
 The third contains records of the Sciamgo Journal and Country Rank for Energy Engineering and Power Technology.
 This ranks countries based on their journal contributions with regards to areas mentioned in the previous sets.

-After the data was organised and cleaned, I carried out an investigation of the data by answering questions regarding the datasets.
+After the data was organised and cleaned, through the construction and answering of questions regarding the datasets I was able to investigate the data in greater detail and answer key questions regarding energy supply, renewable energy usage and GDP levels internationally.

 ## Reorganisation and Cleaning